Azure/azure-docs-sdk-java/docs-ref-conceptual/microprofile/configure-microprofile-with-keyvault.md

                       --sku standard
     ```

-1. Grant the appropriate permissions to the service principal that you created earlier, so that it can access the Key Vault secrets.
+1. Grant the appropriate permissions to the service principal that you created earlier, so that it can access the key vault secrets.
 The appId value in the following code is the *appId* value from step 1, where you created the service principal.
 That is, the *appId* in step 1 was *5292398e-XXXX-40ce-XXXX-d49fXXXX9e79*, but you should use the value from your own terminal output.

     ```bash
     az keyvault set-policy --name <your_keyvault_name>   \